My Years With Black Bears

 When my husband was out of town, my friends came to my home for dinner and entertainment.
 The bears were the entertainment.
 We would sit outside on chairs, buckets, or on the boulders and the bears would come right up to us.
 Everyone had their donuts or cookies to give to the bears.
 One day, my girlfriend's husband drove up unexpectedly to see the bears.
 He wasn't a happy camper - in fact, he was an angry person, so the bears wouldn't come out of the woods, but as soon as he drove off, they came out of the woods.

 I was able to not only talk to the bears, but feed and touch them.
 Sometimes, we would just sit on a rock together enjoying the closeness.
-Pandar liked to sit like a Buddha in the field and watch the sunset.
+Pandar would sit in the field like a Buddha and watch the sunset.
 I had an extensive flower garden and the bears loved to smell, and sometimes eat, the flowers.

 Honeybun was one of my most favorite bears.
 The fellow who designed our house wanted it to look like a tree house, so there was a ramp leading to the front door.
 Every morning, Honeybun would wander up the ramp and stand at the front door.
 I would open the door and ask him to wait for me on the rock beside the ramp.
 He would turn around and do as I asked.
 Amazing, I thought, he understood my every word.
 When we sat on "his" rock, I would place donuts and birdseed on it and he would happily munch away.